spring-projects/spring-webflow/build-spring-webflow/resources/readme.txt

 6. ADDITIONAL RESOURCES
 -----------------------
 The Spring Web Flow homepage is located at:
     http://www.springframework.org/webflow

 There you will find resources such as a 'Quick Start' guide and a 'Frequently Asked Questions' section.

 The Spring Web Flow community forums are located at:
     http://forum.springframework.org

 There you will find an active community of users collaborating about the project.

 The Spring Community portal is located at:
     http://www.springframework.org

-There you will find links to many resources on Spring Portfolio projects, including on-line access to Spring and Spring Web Flow documentation.
+There you will find links to many resources on Spring Portfolio projects, including on-line access to Spring documentation.